QuickTutorials/nodeJS_Tutorial/WebApplication/README.md

 It will install those dependencies

+##Server config files

+There are different files to configure the application:

+###server/app/config/database.json:
+this file contains the configuration params to connect with the database, hosted in <a target="_blank" href="https://mongolab.com/welcome/">https://mongolab.com/welcome/</a></li>

 ##Running the server

 To run the server, you must go to the server path and run the server.js with node

     node server.js

-##Server config

-There are different files to configure the application:

-###server/config.json:
-this file configure the server basics.
-At the moment, only configre the port where application will listen.
-If you wanna deploy the application usin <a target="_blank" href="https://c9.io">https://c9.io</a>, you must set the port number to process.env.PORT</li>

-###server/app/config/database.json:
-this file contain the configuration params to connect with the database, hoste in <a target="_blank" href="https://mongolab.com/welcome/">https://mongolab.com/welcome/</a></li>